 Special Olympics volleyball is a winter sport where athletes train and compete from October through January with the hopes of competing at the state Winter Games.

-2022 Winter Games
+2024 Winter Games – Volleyball

 Additional Volleyball Information